It’s common for people to interchangeably use the terms stealing, burglary, and robbery.

 This is where those “additional circumstances” are so important:

 - Were there any victims harmed or threatened while the crime took place?

 - Were any deadly weapons, dangerous instruments, or explosives used or threatened?

 These factors will affect how a charge is classified and penalized.

-Stealing $150 or more or a subsequent offense is considered a Class A Misdemeanor.
-Punishable by up to (1) year in county jail, and fines of up to $2,000.
+Stealing $150 or more or a subsequent offense is considered a Class A misdemeanor punishable by up to one year in county jail and fines of up to $2,000.

-Stealing $750 or more is considered a Class D Felony.
-Punishable by up to (7) years in prison and fines of up to $10,000.
+Stealing $750 or more is considered a Class D felony punishable by up to seven years in prison and fines of up to $10,000.

 - Motor vehicles